-GR.1.5b.4 Effect of Submitting a Ballot
+GR.1.5b.6 - Effect of Submitting a Ballot

-GR.1.5b.4.1- Once a member mails or delivers his / her ballot that ballot cannot be changed or revoked.
+- GR.1.5b.6.1 Once a member mails or delivers his / her written or electronic ballot that ballot cannot be changed or revoked. - GR.1.5b.6.2 Only 1 ballot may be submitted for each Lot.
+Once a Member submits a ballot with regard to a Lot, no other ballot may be submitted for that property.
+Should more than 1 ballot be received for any Lot, the first ballot received will be the one counted.
+If it cannot be determined which ballot was the earliest received, no ballot will be counted for that Lot except 1 ballot for quorum purposes only.

-GR.1.5b.4.2 - Only one (1) ballot may be submitted for each address.
-Once a member submits a ballot with regard to a particular address, no other ballot may be submitted for that property.
-Should more than one (1) ballot be received for any property, the first ballot received will be the one counted.
-If it cannot be determined which ballot was the earliest received, no ballot will be counted for that property except one (1) ballot for quorum purposes only.
+GR.1.5b.7 - Registration of Written Secret Ballots at the Meeting

-GR.1.5b.5 - Registration of Secret Ballots at the Meeting
+- GR.1.5b.7.1 The Association will have the membership registration list at the meeting. - GR.1.5b.7.2 Management will not register any of the ballots received by the Association.
+Registration will be performed by the Inspectors. - GR.1.5b.7.3 All written ballots must be sealed in the 2 sealed, pre-addressed envelopes and Envelope #2 must contain all required information on the upper left- hand corner. - GR.1.5b.7.4 If a Member brings written ballots from other Members to the membership meeting, the ballots must be sealed in separate individual Envelopes #1 and #2 as required above.
+The Inspectors will register and make all necessary determinations regarding those sealed ballot envelopes. - GR.1.5b.7.5 The Inspectors will review the information provided on the upper left- hand corner of Envelope #2 and will determine whether the failure to include any information should result in the Ballot being counted for quorum purposes only, or not counted for any purpose.
+The Inspectors will require, at a minimum, the following as indicated in subsequent paragraphs: - GR.1.5b.7.5.1 The name of the Member must be legible and must match the name of the record Owner of the property as shown on the Association's member-ship list. - GR.1.5b.7.5.2 The Member's signature must be on the Envelope #2 - GR.1.5b.7.5.3 The address/Lot identifier shown on Envelope #2 must correspond to the Member's address/Lot on the Association's membership list.

-- GR.1.5b.5.1 The Association will have the membership registration list at the meeting. - GR.1.5b.5.2 Management will not register any of the ballots received by the Association.
-Registration will be performed by the Inspectors. - GR.1.5b.5.3 All ballots must be sealed in the two (2) sealed, pre-addressed envelopes and Envelope #2 must contain all required information on the upper left-hand corner. - GR.1.5b.5.4 If a Member brings ballots for other members to the membership meeting, the ballots must be sealed in separate individual Envelopes #1 and #2 as required above.
-The Inspectors will register and make all necessary determinations regarding those sealed ballot envelopes. - GR.1.5b.5.5 The Inspectors will review the information provided on the upper left-hand corner of Envelope #2, and will determine whether the failure to include any information should result in the Ballot being counted for quorum purposes only, or not counted for any purpose.
-The Inspectors will require, at a minimum, the following as indicated in subsequent paragraphs: - GR.1.5b.5.5.1 The name of the member must be legible and must match the name of the record Owner of the property as shown on the Association's member-ship list. - GR.1.5b.5.5.2 The prime member's signature must be on the Envelope #2 - GR.1.5b.5.5.3 The address/property identifier shown on Envelope #2 must correspond to the member's property/address on the Association's membership list.
+GR.1.5b.
+8 - Registration of Members in Person

-GR.1.5b.6 - Registration of Members in Person
+- GR.1.5b.8.1 Members wishing to vote in person at the membership meeting must present themselves at the registration table. - GR.1.5b.8.2 A member may not revoke any previously mailed or delivered ballot; if the Inspectors confirm that a ballot was received by the Inspectors the Member may attend the meeting but will not be given a new ballot to vote at the meeting.
+If the Inspectors confirm that a ballot was not received, the Member will be given a ballot and 2 envelopes to mark, seal and complete and cast in secret at the meeting. - GR.1.5b.8.3 Member voting in person at the meeting must still use the Association provided written ballot, including Envelopes #1 and #2; and

-- GR.1.5b.6.1 Members wishing to vote in person at the membership meeting must present themselves at the registration table. - GR.1.5b.6.2 A member may not revoke any previously mailed or delivered ballot; if the Inspectors confirm that a ballot was received by the Inspectors the member may attend the meeting, but will not be given a new ballot to vote at the meeting.
-If the Inspectors confirm that a ballot was not received, the member will be given a ballot and two (2) envelopes to mark, seal and complete and cast in secret at the meeting. - GR.1.5b.6.3 Member voting in person at the meeting must still use the Association provided ballot and Envelopes #1 and #2, and Envelope #2 must be filled out, sealed and signed.
-Failure to use the two (2) envelope system at the meeting may lead to invalidation of the ballot cast at the meeting and shall prevent the ballot from being counted at any adjourned date if the meeting is adjourned for lack of quorum.
+Envelope #2 must be filled out, sealed and signed.
+Failure to use the 2 envelope system at the meeting may lead to invalidation of the ballot cast at the meeting and shall prevent the ballot from being counted at any adjourned date if the meeting is adjourned for lack of quorum.

-GR.1.5b.7 Determination of Quorum
+GR.1.5b.9 - Determination of Quorum